hoplager/Bigdataproject/README.md

 # Bigdataproject
-Codes for Big Data for Social analysis class at CEU
+Codes for Big Data for Social analysis class at CEU.
+Scraping newsite based on searchword: 'economy' Text mining & linear logit probit models will be used